On the tails of log-concave density estimators: Main results

 \end{Theorem}

-Part~(a) is of interest if $\varphi'(\infty-)$ is finite, for instance, if $P$ is a logistic distribution or a gamma distribution with shape parameter in $[1,\infty)$.
-Part~(b) explains why the estimator $\phinhat$ is remarkably accurate in the tails if, for instance, $P$ is a Gaussian distribution.
-Note that $\varphi'$ is negative on $[a_n,b_n]$, so part~(b) means that for any fixed $\eps > 0$,
+Parts~(a) and (b) apply, for instance, if $P$ is a logistic distribution or a gamma distribution with shape parameter in $[1,\infty)$.
+Parts~(a) and (c) explain why the estimator $\phinhat$ is remarkably accurate in the tails if, for instance, $P$ is a Gaussian distribution.
+In particular, for any fixed $\eps > 0$,